saikayan/ARVR-project/README.md

 # Acknowledgements

-- Upgraded and enhanced for Unity 2025 compatibility with new features, animations, and optimizations by Sai Kalyan.
+- Upgraded and enhanced for Unity 2025 compatibility with new features, animations, and optimizations.